 Maximum episodes on feed: This is simply to let the podcast platforms know how many episodes to display on their directories.

 Default publish time: This is the time of day you expect your show to go out each week (and is used when scheduling episodes ahead of time).
 This can be different on an episode-by-episode basis, though it's good for your listeners to have a set scheduled time that they can expect to see a new episode.

 What timezone is the show in?: This is important to set up, especially if you're scheduling episodes, or promoting shows as being live at a certain time.
 Choose the correct setting for your location via the drop-down.

 Once you've filled in all the required info, click Next: Confirm your feed

 Almost done!
 We're at the final step: setting up your RSS feed.

 This is what's used to send all of your show's information to the various podcast platforms and apps, and how listeners can use these apps to add your show to their library.

-And that's it!
-Once you've chosen your feed, click Create my podcast and your show will now be displayed in your My Shows section of your Captivate dashboard.
+Once you've chosen your feed, click Create my podcast and your show will now be displayed in your My Podcasts section of your Captivate dashboard.

 Now you're all set, ready to start uploading your first episode! 🎉

-But wait - we don't want to just throw you in at the deep end when it comes to starting your podcast journey, which is why we've created this bonus section for you once you've created your podcast.
+We don't want to just throw you in at the deep end when it comes to starting your podcast journey, which is why we've created a whole bunch of features to help you along the way: